When a call from your son’s school comes in, your immediate thought doesn’t tend to be about cooking with plums!

 I have Kirsten Day’s book “In a Pickle” to thank for the plum chutney and sauce recipe.
 Super simple and straightforward and I had pots bubbling in no time.

-The plum and tomato chutney was inspired by another Kiwi cookbook author and blogger, Nicola Galloway and you can check her out here www.homegrown-kitchen.co.nz – her recipe is for a sauce, but I decided to peel and core the apples and create a chunky chutney.
+The plum and tomato chutney was inspired by another Kiwi cookbook author and blogger, Nicola Galloway.
+You can check her out here www.homegrown-kitchen.co.nz.
+Her recipe is for a sauce, but I decided to peel and core the apples and create a chunky chutney.
 I noticed another reader had attempted to do the same – great to have a recipe that can result in two outcomes!

 - 175 g butter

 - 175 g brown sugar